-INSIDE : The best tips on how to care for Pilea!
-From their watering needs, propogating, light amounts and even where to buy a Pilea Peperomioides.
+INSIDE : The best tips for Pilea peperomioides care!
+From their watering needs, propagating, light amounts and even where to buy a Pilea plant.

 Move over Fiddle Figs and Monstera plants, there is a new “it” plant on the scene and I can not help but love it in every single way!
 Today I am talking about Pilea Care and Best Tips because I’ve had mine a little over a year now and it’s still going strong.